News Archive 2020

 Position paper with participation of iDiv scientists › more

-19.10.2020 | TOP NEWS, Media Release, iDiv Members
+19.10.2020 | Media Release, TOP NEWS, iDiv Members

 The research team&rsquo;s experiments took place at locations such as the Saaleaue, where the Jena Experiment on functional biodiversity research is running.
 (Picture: Nico Eisenhauer)